- 45mm drivers

 Simple, solid, serviceable as expected from Beyerdynamic.
 Most parts can bought and changed out.(at a price) Steel gimbals and solid polymer earcups.
 Very un-German if you ask me.
 I prefer the look of vintage DT770s since they lack the wAcKy font of new pairs.

 Very nice.
 Everyone gushes about the velour pads and for good reason.
 They rarely get hot and dissappear on your head.
 As they're grey they get grimy fairly quick.
 Soap and water can only go so far.
 My pair is probably 2+ years old so the pads look like a smoker's walls and have collapsed a fair bit: my ears occasionally touch the driver, which is uncomfy.
 I can sleep with these headphones though, which is a testament to their comfort.
-Don't lay on your side, or you'll fuck up your back.
-Unfortunately, the non-swiveling earcups and 10ft cable make this a home headphone.
+Don't lay on your side, or you'll inherit a crusty pensioner's spine.
+Unfortunately, the non-swiveling earcups and 10ft cable make this an at-home headphone.
 I've tried taking it out but even having it around your neck prevents you from looking downwards.
 Not a huge deal for me since I prefer IEMs.

 Bass isn't boomy, neither does it extend particularly deep.
 Despite what I've read it seems fairly modest.
 That of course can be attributed to the prehistoric earpads, but I do get a good seal.
 There are a variety of mods to improve the low-end involving applying Dynamat that are fairly well documented.
 Haven't done anything yet, but If I free up some time I'll probably get to it.

 Mids aren't that pushed back, and do a generous amount of detail retrieval.
 Vocalists breathing, percussionists fiddling with their drumsticks: If the music is well mastered, these headphones can bring them in.